 Here the coma doesn’t arise from the Wind itself but from invasion of the Heart and Pericardium by pathogenic Heat.
 This is why coma is listed here, even though it doesn’t arise from Liver dysfunction itself.

 Treatment: because both Liver and Heart may be involved, both must be treated.
 The aim is to subdue Wind and nourish Liver Blood, but also to clear phlegm from and calm the Heart.

-Usually the symptoms of Liver Blood deficiency would have been apparent for a while however.
+However, usually the symptoms of Liver Blood deficiency would have been apparent for a while.